-3. Turn to Page 3 and The Problem Concerning Medicine F.
+3. Turn to Page 3 and The Problem Concerning Medicine F

 Towards the bottom of the page students will find a multiple-choice question.
-This question is our target, a question that has the look and feel of an ORT/TASC question concerning linear functions in context.
+This question is our target, a question that has the look and feel of an HSE-style practice question concerning linear functions in context.